karunmehta-aigp/ai-pm-delivery-toolkit/README.md

 Preserve the language of approved requirements where precision matters.
 Do not silently resolve contradictions; surface them for decision.
 ```

+**Sample output:**
+> 12 functional requirements, 5 non-functional, each with a unique ID and traceability link.
+2 requirements flagged as contradictory — the data retention window conflicts with a compliance requirement — surfaced as an open decision, not resolved silently.
 </details>

 <details>